 Christopher Simmons confessed and re-enacted the crime for police.
 His friend testified against him in court showing the crime had been planned and premeditated.
 He avoided the death penalty partly due to research on the developing teenage brain.
 Most courts struggle to impose the death penalty on juveniles and Simmons was sentenced to life without parole.
 However, Justice Anthony Kennedy who oversaw the case did refer to this evidence in his summing up.

-…a lack of maturity and an underdeveloped sense of responsibility are found in youth more often than in adults. – Judge in the Simmon’s Case
+“…a lack of maturity and an underdeveloped sense of responsibility are found in youth more often than in adults.” – Judge in the Simmon’s Case

-The Roper V Simmons case in 2005 deemed it unconstitutional for the death penalty to be given for individuals under 18 years old at the time of the offence.
+The Roper V Simmons case in 2005 deemed it unconstitutional for the death penalty to be given for individuals under 18 years old at the time of the offense.
 This was mainly due to the argument of diminished culpability because of adolescent age and less developed psychosocial skills compared to adults.

 The consensus of other States who generally do not impose the death penalty on juveniles was noted, along with the policy of other countries.
-The UK for example, abolished the death penalty for murder cases in 1965.
+The UK, for example, abolished the death penalty for murder cases in 1965.

 Where a death sentence is avoided, often a juvenile life without parole sentence is imposed.
-Generally thought of as acting as a deterrent to others, the research into crime and deterrence theory however does not support this.
-Amnesty International for example, in their 2013 briefing Not Making Us Safer: Crime, Public Safety and the Death Penalty, states that the threat of adult punishment and the prospect of life in prison makes little difference in deterring others from committing such crimes themselves.
+Generally thought of as acting as a deterrent to others, the research into crime and deterrence theory, however, does not support this.
+Amnesty International for example, in their 2013 briefing Not Making Us Safer: Crime, Public Safety, and the Death Penalty, states that the threat of adult punishment and the prospect of life in prison makes little difference in deterring others from committing such crimes themselves.

 Some argue that the outcome of the Roper case should mean the abolishment of life without parole sentences for juveniles.
-They argue that neither the death penalty nor life without parole serve as a deterrent to others and should not be kept in place for this reason alone.
-They push the notion that by the Courts own admission juveniles are immature in their thoughts and actions and not capable of fully processing the concepts and ideas that would lead to deterrence.
+They argue that neither the death penalty or life without parole serve as a deterrent to others and should not be kept in place for this reason alone.
+They push the notion that by the Court’s own admission juveniles are immature in their thoughts and actions and not capable of fully processing the concepts and ideas that would lead to deterrence.

-It is clear that the recent research and debate over this practice is having an affect within the United States.
-The Campaign for Youth Justice have stated that since 2005, 29 states have passed new laws making it more difficult for juvenile offenders to be tried within an adult court.
+It is clear that the recent research and debate over this practice is having an effect within the United States.
+The Campaign for Youth Justice has stated that since 2005, 29 states have passed new laws making it more difficult for juvenile offenders to be tried within an adult court.
 In 2012 a ruling that only juveniles charged with murder can be given mandatory life sentences has also come into force from the Supreme Court.

-Opinions are starting to change and providing the opportunity for reform and rehabilitation for juveniles.
+Opinions are starting to change and in turn, are providing the opportunity for reform and rehabilitation for juveniles.
 Acceptance that teenagers have the capacity for change and development for the better is looking an ever closer possibility.
 While teenagers will continue to be impulsive and make decisions which may take them onto a criminal path, a better understanding of the teenage brain and how it develops will at least provide some basis for appropriate punishment and rehabilitation.

 - Admrec.sonoma.edu,.(2015) Crime, Culpability and the Adolescent Brain.
-Retrieved 17 September 2015

 - Brownlee, S., Hotinski, R., Pailthorp, B., Ragan, E., & Wong, K. (1999).
 Inside the teen brain.
 US News & World Report, 127(6), 44-52

 - Edmonds, M. (2015).
 Teenage Brain Development.
 HowStuffWorks.
-Retrieved 17 September 2015

-- Mentorfoundation.org,.
+- Mentorfoundation.org.
 (2005) Adolescent Brain Development and Drug Abuse.
-Retrieved 17 September 2015

-- Nimh.nih.gov,.
+- Nimh.nih.gov.
 (2015).
 NIMH » The Teen Brain: Still Under Construction.
-Retrieved 17 September 2015

-Guy, F. (2015, June 16).
+Guy, F. (2015, Jun 16).
 Teenage Brain Development and Criminal Behaviour.
 Crime Traveller.
 Retrieved from https://www.crimetraveller.org/2015/06/teenage-brain-development/